-Payload invocation also eliminates the requirement for a query coordinator from the data architecture since \flock does not leverage any external storage service as a communication medium between functions, there is no need for a coordinator to monitor query stage completion and initiate new stages once dependencies are met. \flock uses a unique way for passing many payloads/partitions to the same function instance, and shared data structures that ensure exactly-once aggregate of data on function services.
-When checkpointing is activated, query states are persisted upon checkpoints to guard against data loss and recover consistently.
+Moreover, payload invocation eliminates the need for a query coordinator in the data architecture.
+As Flock does not rely on external storage for communication between functions, there is no requirement for a coordinator to monitor query stage completion and initiate new stages once dependencies are met.
+Flock employs a unique way for passing multiple payloads/partitions to the same function instance and utilizes shared data structures to ensure exactly-once data aggregation on function services.
+When checkpointing is enabled, query states are persisted upon checkpoints to prevent data loss and ensure consistent recovery.